Michael Healy-Rae: Local politics

-Healy-Rae is a former member of Kerry County Council, and was first elected to the Council at the 1999 local elections, representing the Killorglin local electoral area.
-He retained his seat with an increased vote at the 2004 local elections.
+Healy-Rae was first elected at the 1999 Kerry County Council for the local electoral area of Killorglin.
+He retained his seat with an increased vote at the 2004 Kerry County Council election.
+He served on the council until his election to the Dáil in 2011.

 Reality television

 In autumn 2007, Michael Healy-Rae took part in a reality television show on RTÉ called Celebrities Go Wild, set in the "unforgiving landscapes" of Connemara, County Galway.
 He emerged as the winner, having received the largest number of votes from the "viewing public".
 In June 2011, news broke of a voting scandal, for which journalist Senan Molony received the award for "Scoop of the Year" at the National Newspapers of Ireland's Journalism Awards.
 It was revealed that Healy-Rae had received 3,636 votes from a phone in Leinster House, at a cost of €2,600 to the Irish taxpayer, the premium-rate calls being charged a tariff designed to raise money for charity.
 Only limited information was available as to how the calls were made.
 Speculation that an automated dialler had been employed was discounted by the Irish Independent, which suggested they were made over 31 hours using "redial".
 The Ceann Comhairle Seán Barrett, described it as "an outrageous abuse of facilities", while the Taoiseach Enda Kenny said the money spent on the calls should be paid back.
 On 29 June 2011, Healy-Rae said that while he was not involved in the calls, he would pay the money back.

 In October 2017, Healy-Rae appeared on Livin' with Lucy.